Steady Hand on the Revenue Growth Throttle as Economic Recovery Nears

 Here are areas to consider for specific action and campaigns.

-Manage the used machine market - Used machines will be a large competitor, but also a potential asset.
+Used machines will be a large competitor, but also a potential asset.
 Create alerts and routine scans of common auction sites to identify your brand (and perhaps competitors) coming on the market.
 Buying those machines will take some cash, but will provide various opportunities.
 These include:

 • Eliminate/reduce the difficult competitive threat of "the same machine" for less